GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/chat-client.md

 #### Parameters

-  - userInfo: User info that is passed to the `connect` endpoint for user creation
+  - `userInfo`: User info that is passed to the `connect` endpoint for user creation
-  - token: Authorization token for the user.
+  - `token`: Authorization token for the user.
-  - completion: The completion that will be called once the **first** user session for the given token is setup.
+  - `completion`: The completion that will be called once the **first** user session for the given token is setup.

 ### `connectGuestUser(userInfo:completion:)`